martinrist/typescript-knowledgebase/wiki/Interfaces.md

     // OK
     counts.apple = 0;
     counts.banana = 1;

+    // Error: type 'boolean' is not assignable to type 'number': counts.cherry = false;
     ```

 - It's possible to add new defined keys alongside the index signature, but